designstem/projects/waste/index.md

 We talked about three examples of bio-based material.
 Now research your own.

-1. Per person find one other bio-based material and fill in the A5 Format you find below.
+1. Per person find one other bio-based material and fill in the A5 format given below.
 (You can use this in Indesign or Photoshop)

-2. Safe it as a PDF file and optionally print it on thick paper and cut to A5 size.
+2. Save it as a PDF file and optionally print it on thick paper and cut to A5 size.

 3. Combine all the cards to make your class library of bio-based materials.